olgunx/doorlink/README.md

 4. The Admin provides the ESP32's Public Key back to the user to enter into their app.
 The Shared Secret is now established.

 ### 2. Auto-Unlock (Zero Interaction)
-1. User walks up to the door with their phone in their pocket.
+1. **Approach:** You walk up to the door with your phone locked in your pocket or bag.
-2. The phone's background service hears the ESP32's rotating challenge.
-3. The phone computes the HMAC response and broadcasts it.
-4. The ESP32 verifies the response and flags the user as `Authorized` and `Arrived`.
-5. The user waves their hand over the VL6180X laser sensor.
-6. The ESP32 triggers the relay, unlocking the door, and instantly rotates the challenge to prevent replay attacks.
+2. **Listen & Solve:** The phone silently hears the lock's current "puzzle" (challenge), solves it using its hidden key, and shouts the correct answer.
+3. **Verify:** The lock hears the correct answer and measures the signal strength to ensure you are standing right in front of the door (not 30 feet away).
+4. **Intent:** The lock arms itself.
+You wave your hand over the laser sensor to prove you actually want to open the door.
+5. **Unlock:** The door unlocks, and the lock immediately changes the puzzle so the same answer can never be used again.